top of page

 HUTT BootCamp: The Camper Conversion Kit

-So, with the new VW on my driveway, I set to working building my first BootCamp.
+So, with the new-to-me VW on my driveway, I set to work building my first BootCamp.

-It was a pretty good effort, it ticked most of the boxes, and slotted nicely into my new-to-me 7-seater Caravelle.
+It was a pretty good effort, it ticked most of the boxes, and slotted nicely into the 7-seater Caravelle.

 With the Caravelle's rail system, I could add and remove seats as needed.
-The vehicle could morph from a 5-seater camper, to a 7-seater people carrier, to load a carrying work van.
+The vehicle could morph from a 5-seater camper, to a 7-seater people carrier, to load a carrying work van with no seats at all.

 I had a seating and cargo carrying configuration for every conceivable situation.
 A genuine multi-use vehicle.